Wang-lab-UCSD/SomaticMutation/code/README.txt

 #------------------------Software and Packages---------------------------

-1. R. Required packages are: pracma and mixtools
+1. R >3.5.
+Required packages are: pracma and mixtools

-2. Python.
+2. Python2.7.
 Required packages are: pandas, matplotlib, numpy, scipy, keras, sklearn, tensorflow,statsmodels.

 3. Bedtools.
 Please use the versions earlier than 2.19.0.
 Suggested version